chrisjmccormick/chrisjmccormick.github.io/_drafts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 Side note: Stop words may or may not be removed when training Word2Vec.
 The pre-trained model released by Google (3 million word vectors learned from 100 billion words of Google news) does not include stop words.
 On the other hand, this [tutorial at Kaggle](https://www.kaggle.com/c/word2vec-nlp-tutorial/details/part-2-word-vectors "Kaggle tutorial on Word2Vec") says it is good to leave them in.

-We're going to train the neural network to predict, for a given input word, what words it should expect at positions -2, -1, +1, and +2.
-The network won't output just a single word for each position, though.
-Rather, it will output a probability for every word in our vocabulary.
+We're going to train the neural network to predict, for a given input word, the probabilities of different words appearing nearby it ("Nearby" is formally defined by a "window size" parameter that dictates how many words behind and ahead of the input word we're looking at).

 So how is this all represented?

-We're going to represent the word "ant" as a one-hot vector.
+We're going to represent the input word "ants" as a one-hot vector.
 This vector will have 10,000 components (one for every word in our vocabulary) and we'll place a "1" in the position corresponding to the word "ant", and 0s in all of the other positions.

+The output of the network is a single vector containing, for every word in our vocabulary, the probability that each word would appear near the input word.

 Here's the architecture of our neural network.

 [![Skip-gram Neural Network Architecture][skip_gram_net_arch]][skip_gram_net_arch]

-Something a little unique about this neural network is that each output neuron is outputing a *vector* rather than a single value.
-This means that the weights for a single output neuron are stored as a matrix (rather than a vector), and the entire output layer is represented as a 3D-matrix.

 There is no activation function on the hidden layer neurons, but the output neurons use softmax.
 We'll come back to this later.